-It takes about 21 days for chicken eggs to hatch, once you start incubating them in an egg incubator or after you place them under a broody hen.
+Once incubation starts, it takes about 21 days for chicken eggs to hatch.
+That’s true whether you incubate them mechanically in an incubator or naturally under a broody hen.
 Both approaches take the same length of time.

-When I’ve incubated eggs from our flocks in a styrofoam table-top incubator, typically some eggs will hatch at 21 days, but some eggs will still be hatching on day 22 or even 23.
+When I’ve incubated eggs from our flocks in a styrofoam table-top incubator, some eggs will hatch at 21 days, but some eggs will still be hatching on day 22 or even 23.
 I will normally stop incubating on day 23.
-Chicks that hatch later than that, for us, haven’t produced very strong chickens.
+Chicks that hatch later than that don’t tend to be as strong or healthy.